Spectory/unit_tests_dev_meeting/README.md

   end
 ```

-if those last test pass, we did a fine job. and...
+if those last test pass, we did a fine job.
 Great success!!!

 ---